W

 What Real Tech Partners Do Differently

-Real tech partners behave differently in very specific ways.
+Real tech partners often behave differently in very specific ways.

 They Ask Better Questions Than the Client